 In a conservation area it is both the buildings and the spaces between them that are of architectural or historic interest.
-Planning control is therefore directed at maintaining the integrity of the entire area and enhancing its special character.

-Conservation area status does not mean

-that new development is unacceptable, but care must be taken to ensure that the new development will not harm the character or appearance of the area.
-This means that design for new development must demonstrate how it will achieve this by referring carefully to character and context.
+Planning controls and management are therefore directed at maintaining the elements which make up the integrity and character of the entire area and towards enhancing the recognised special character.
+Conservation area status does not mean that new development is unacceptable, but care must be taken with the design to ensure that new development will preserve or enhance, rather than harm, the character or appearance of the area.
+Design for new development should therefore be accompanied by information which demonstrates how it will preserve and/or enhance the conservation area by referring carefully to character and context.